MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/how-to-parse-a-stream-from-a-binary-property-to-read-the-tzdefinition-structure.md

 description: "This topic shows how to read the TZDEFINITION structure from the persisted format stored in a binary property."
 ---

-# How to: Parse a stream from a binary property to read the TZDEFINITION structure
+# Parse a stream from a binary property to read the TZDEFINITION structure

 This topic shows how to read the [TZDEFINITION](tzdefinition.md) structure from the persisted format stored in a binary property.